JSCode-1/Cabrera_BSCS-3B_OS_CaseStudy/README.md

 **How to run**
 ----------
+1. Install the **CabreraJacobStephenBSCS3B.exe** file
-1. Run the **CabreraJacobStephenBSCS3B.exe** to start the program
+2. Run the **CabreraJacobStephenBSCS3B.exe** to start the program
-2. Enter the number of processes, then provide each process's:
+3. Enter the number of processes, then provide each process's:
    - Process ID
    - Arrival time
    - Burst time (This will not accept 0 as a value)
    - Priority
-3. Choose a scheduling algorithm from the menu by inputting the number of the desired algorithm (1.FCFS -- input "1" and press Enter to proceed with FCFS).
+4. Choose a scheduling algorithm from the menu by inputting the number of the desired algorithm (1.FCFS -- input "1" and press Enter to proceed with FCFS).
-4. If Round Robin or Priority Round Robin is selected, enter a time quantum.
+5. If Round Robin or Priority Round Robin is selected, enter a time quantum.
-5. Review the displayed Gantt chart and statistics.
+6. Review the displayed Gantt chart and statistics.
-6. Press Enter to exit the program
+7. Press Enter to exit the program

 Notes
 -----